fxamacker/cbor/README.md

 EncMode and DecMode are interfaces and their functions are often identical to encoding/json.

 ```
-// Create EncOptions, using either struct literal or a function returning standards-compliant settings
+// Create EncOptions, using either struct literal or a function.
 opts := cbor.CanonicalEncOptions()

-// If needed, modify options -- e.g. how time values should be encoded
+// If needed, modify options -- e.g. how time values should be encoded.
 opts.Time = cbor.TimeUnix

-// Create reusable EncMode interface with immutable options, safe for concurrent use
+// Create reusable EncMode interface with immutable options, safe for concurrent use.
 em, err := opts.EncMode()

 // Use EncMode like encoding/json, with same function signatures.